 Select right channels

-Choosing the right channels (social media, website, email) is very important to market your products or services to consumers.
+Choosing the right channels (social media, website, email) and the right digital customer engagement technology is very important to market your products or services to consumers.

 Prepare appealing content